jeanpierrethach/CS231n/l3/lecture3_notes.md

 - We use a **linear classifier** to get some **score function** to compute our **scores S** from our **inputs x**.
 - Then we'll use a **loss function** (softmax or SVM or some other loss function) to compute how **quantitatively bad** were **our predictions** compared to this **ground true targets y**.
 - We'll often augment this loss function with a **regularization term** that tries to trade off between **fitting the training data** and **preferring simpler models**.

+## In summary

+- We defined a **score function** from image pixels to class scores (in this section, a linear function that depends on weights **W** and biases **b**).

+- Unlike kNN classifier, the advantage of this **parametric approach** is that once we learn the parameters we can discard the training data.
+Additionally, the prediction for a new test image is fast since it requires a single matrix multiplication with **W**, not an exhaustive comparison to every single training example.

+- We introduced the **bias tric**k, which allows us to fold the bias vector into the weight matrix for convenience of only having to keep track of one parameter matrix.

+- We defined a **loss function** (we introduced two commonly used losses for linear classifiers: the **SVM** and the **Softmax**) that measures how compatible a given set of parameters is with respect to the ground truth labels in the training dataset.
+We also saw that the loss function was defined in such way that making good predictions on the training data is equivalent to having a small loss.

 ## Optimization